Back to blog

 With a hosted service like Pro Weather, connecting a custom domain takes a few minutes and SSL is handled automatically:

 DNS configuration sounds intimidating but is straightforward.
-Here is what matters:
+The three terms worth knowing:

 For the managed route with Pro Weather, you typically add a CNAME record from your subdomain to the Pro Weather verification target.
 The dashboard shows you exactly which values to enter.
 No DNS expertise is required.